 The best kind of luggage for a trip like this is a wheeled backpack.
 If you don’t already have one, check out this comprehensive guide to choosing the best one for you.

 Useful items for a Vancouver to Banff drive

 When you’re driving to Banff from Vancouver (or driving from Banff to Vancouver) Sunscreen and bug repellant are must-have’s on your packing list.
 Bugs – particularly mosquitoes – can be a pest in the wild country of British Columbia and Alberta, so make sure you come prepared.
 Make sure you always use sunscreen, too.
 The sun can be stronger in higher elevations, and you don’t want to be unprotected.
 A good pair of sunglasses help to keep your vision sharp and your eyes protected during your Canadian Rockies road trip.

 There’s a chance you might see the Northern Lights.
 Susan has a great post about how to photograph the Northern Lights so your photos look great.
 Bring your camera for sure!

-It almost goes without saying that binoculars are essential for this Vancouver to Banff road trip.
+It almost goes without saying that binoculars are essential for this road trip from Vancouver to Banff.
 You’ll definitely want to see animals close-up, and that doesn’t mean walking up to them!
 Stay safe and use binoculars instead 🙂